OthelloEngineer/Terraform_made_repository/readme.md

 Hello, this is an awesome repository made automaticcaly from a terraform/powershell script

-Generate a Github Personal Access Token as a parameter ,clone this directory from the terraform_branch and execute the powershell with the token to create your own automatic terraform repository here on github
+Generate a Github Personal Access Token as a parameter, clone this directory from the terraform_branch and execute the powershell with the token to create your own automatic terraform repository here on github